-Riders also agree not to bring a class action against Uber or Lyft when they accept the terms of service.
-The companies typically have to show that you knew about the arbitration requirement before they can enforce it.
+Riders agree not to bring a class action against Uber or Lyft when they accept the terms of service.
+The companies typically have to show that riders knew about the arbitration requirement before they can enforce it.
 Learn more about the pros and cons of arbitration.

 If you're thinking about filing an injury claim against Uber or Lyft, don't delay.
 Each state and the federal government have laws called "statutes of limitation."
 Statutes of limitation set strict limits on how much time a person has to file an injury-related lawsuit in court, including small claims.